Rising Star for Young Alumni Award

 The Faculty of Business and Economics is delighted to honour Mr Hameister with this award and to call him one of our Alumni of Distinction.

-Read more about Mr Hameister's career achievements in this article.
+Read more about Mr Hameister's career achievements.

 Outstanding Achievement Award